Steve-Fenton/astro-accelerator/src/pages/features/seo.md

 title: SEO
 navOrder: 6000
 pubDate: 2022-09-23
-keywords: astro boilerplate,seo
+keywords: astro accelerator,seo
-description: Astro Boilerplate SEO features.
+description: Astro Accelerator SEO features.
 bannerImage:
     src: /img/surface-accessories.png
     alt: Dummy image
 ---

-Astro Boilerplate intends to be kind to search engines.
+Astro Accelerator intends to be kind to search engines.

 A big thank you to the SEO community, especially Petr Vinklarek, for their knowledge.